-Construction of the stage 7 entailed a raise of approximately 2.1m from approximate EL.958 m to EL.
-960.1 m and core construction period took place between June 13 and September 21, 2011.
+Construction of the Stage 7 raise entailed a raise of approximately 2.1 m from approximate El.
+958 m to El.
+960.1 m.
+Till core construction period took place between June 13 and September 21, 2011.
 This section provides a brief summary of the 2011 construction activities for the TSF.
-Drawings AB2011.03 through AB2011.06 show the plan view and as built section of the embankment in relation to the design.
+Drawings AB2011.03 through AB2011.06 show the plan view and as built sections of the embankment in relation to the design.
 A selection of photographs showing various stages of the 2011 TSF construction are presented in Appendix D.